bioAI-Oslo/RegDNNs/README.md

 To use research rabbit to look for papers and try to get an overview of field.
 To use bioai's data cluster - train networks on gpu, ssh connection etc.

+### Overview of Folders

-The folders *Start training*, *UMI*, *UMI RNN* and *JAX* contains testing of regularization on a simple toy problem, and learning how to use pytorch and build/train NNs.
+The folder *Initial testing and learning* contains *Start training*, *UMI*, *UMI RNN* and *JAX*.
+Here I tested regularization on a simple toy problem, learnt how to use pytorch, how to build/train NNs and RNNs, and started learning how to use jax.

 The folder *Regularization benchmarking* contains the actual project with comparison of regularization techniques.
 I use the network LeNet, and the datasets MNIST, CIFAR10 and CIFAR100 to do the testing.
 I test how the regularization techniques perform on test data, and visualize parts of the NN to investigate the effect of regularization.